gradientgeeks/instruo-ctf/README.md

 - Base64 encoding/decoding
 - Custom encryption algorithms

-## 🤝 Contributing

-Contributions are welcome!
-If you have:
-- Additional solution methods
-- Optimizations to existing solutions
-- New challenge writeups
-- Tool recommendations

-Please feel free to open a pull request or issue.

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🏆 Credits

-**Event**: Instruo CTF 2025
-**Organizer**: IIEST (Indian Institute of Engineering Science and Technology)
-**Repository Maintainer**: Gradient Geeks

-## 📧 Contact

-For questions or discussions about these challenges:
-- Open an issue in this repository
-- Reach out to the Gradient Geeks team

 ---